ehouse/mirrors/docs/configuration.rst

 .. code-block:: python

-    [DEFAULT]
+    [GLOBAL]

-All of the global configuration is stored within the [DEFAULT] block.
+All of the global configuration is stored within the [GLOBAL] block.
 If it is not present the application will fail to load.

 .. code-block:: python